You may view and print Form 1099-G, Statement for Recipients of State Income Tax Refunds directly from our website. We do not mail Form 1099-G.

 Your 1099-G amount

-The Tax Department does not report unemployment compensation to the IRS.
-To find that amount, including any taxes withheld, visit the New York State Department of Labor's Web site.
+Note: A 1099-G issued by the Tax Department does not include unemployment compensation and is not reported to the IRS by the Tax Department.
+If you received unemployment compensation in 2015, including any taxes withheld, visit the New York State Department of Labor website.

-If you had an overpayment of New York State income tax or the Metropolitan Commuter Transportation Mobility Tax, you may need to report it on your federal income tax return in the following year.
-To find out if you need to report this information on a 2014 federal income tax return, see the instructions for that return, or contact the IRS or a tax preparer.
+If you had an overpayment, credit, or offset of New York State income tax or the Metropolitan Commuter Transportation Mobility Tax, you may need to report it on your federal income tax return in the following year.
+To find out if you need to report this information as income on a 2015 federal income tax return, see the instructions for that return, or contact the IRS or a tax preparer.

 |Can't look it up online?
 Contact us.|